Der Ziegelbrenner

-Der Ziegelbrenner ("The Brick Burner") was an anarchist magazine published by Ret Marut, in Munich and Cologne, from 1917 to 1921.
+Der Ziegelbrenner ("The Brick Burner") was a German anarchist magazine self-published by Ret Marut, in Munich and Cologne, from 1917 to 1921.

 History

 The first issue of Der Ziegelbrenner was published on 1 September 1917.
-Ret Marut, was responsible for its publication, editing and content.
+Ret Marut was responsible for its publication, editing and content.
 The last of its 13 issues appeared on 21 December 1921.

 According to Oskar Maria Graf, Der Ziegelbrenner escaped censorship because the authorities misclassified the publication as a "bricklayer magazine".